rule

 Vibhāvarī S'esha

-Chapter 21: The Reality of the Sungod Sūrya
+Chapter 21: The Reality of the Sun God Sūrya

-(1) S'rī S'uka said: 'Thus far I managed to tell you about the estimates of the measurement and the characteristics of the arrangement of the whole universe.
-(2) The experts are able to estimate and instruct on the form of the globe of the sky above, that, just as with the two halves of a grain of wheat, is divided in the two adjoining parts of the outer space on both sides.
-(3) In the middle is situated the most powerful master of all the heavenly bodies governing, the burning sun, that by its heat heats the three worlds and lights them by its rays.
-That sunglobe passing through the north, through the south or crossing the equator, is known differently depending on its slowness, swiftness or equality of movement.
-In its rising and setting or staying up in different positions, is it, while it as ordained moves through the different signs of the zodiac, making long days, short days or days of equal length.
-(4) When the sun is in the first sign and the sign counterbalancing [Mesha and Tulā, or at the equinoxes], are at that time the days and nights of an equal length, and when it moves through the five first ones headed by Taurus and Gemini do the days [at first] certainly increase and do the nights decrease by half an hour every month [depending on the latitude].
-(5) The time he stays in the five of Scorpio are the days and nights of the opposite.
-(6) Until the sun passes through the south are the days longer and until he passes through the north are the nights longer.
-(7) Thus encircling with an orbit to the Mānasottara mountains of ninety-five million one hundred thousand yojanas long, so the scholars teach [see footnote], is on the east of Meru found Devadhānī, the city of King Indra, south of it the one named Samyamanī of Yamarāja, in the west the one named Nimlocanī of Varuna, and in the north the one of the moon named Vibhāvarī.
-At all of these four sides of Meru thus making for the sunrise, the sunset, the noon and the midst of night, causes he the particular times of the living beings to be active or to cease their activity.
-(8-9) The ones living there are, positioned to the middle of the day, by the sun always heated; to the left of the immovable [the mountain] and to the right is where he moves from the point of rising to that position diametrically opposite where he is sure to set.
-There where one sees the sun no longer because he has set does it cause the people to sleep while diametrically opposite to that place he is sure to make the people sweat heating them.
-(10) When the sun in fifteen ghathikās [six hours] moves from the residence of Indra to that of Yamarāja covers it a distance of 23.775.000 yojanas [a quarter of the circumference].
-(11) From there goes it this way from where Varuna resides to the realm of the moon and then again to the place of Indra with which also the other planets and stars headed by the moon are seen rising and setting in the celestial sky.
-(12) So does the vehicle of the sungod, known by the three of heaven, earth and the vital sphere, in 3.400.800 yojanas in a muhūrta [modern science: 39.163 million km/hr] move through the four residences.
+(1) S'rī S'uka said: 'This is what I could tell you about the size and characteristics of the general outline of the celestial sphere.
+(2) The experts in this matter are with this outline of instruction about the extent of the sky, which they describe as outer space, consisting of two divisions (above and below, that are) adjoined like the two halves of a grain of wheat.
+(3) In the middle the most powerful master of all the governing heavenly bodies is situated, the burning sun.
+With its fire it heats the three worlds and with its rays it lights them.
+That sun globe, passing through the north, through the south or crossing the equator, is known differently depending its slowness, swiftness or equality of movement.
+In its rising and setting or staying up in different positions, it is making long, short or equally long days, while it, as ordained, moves through the different signs of the [astrological] zodiac beginning with the sign of Makara [Capricorn].
+(4) When the sun enters Mesha and Tulā [Aries and Libra, or at the equinoxes], the days and nights are of an equal length.
+When it moves through the next five signs headed by Vrishabha [Taurus] the days [first] increase, while the nights shorten [for Taurus and Gemini], and then decrease by half an hour every month [depending on the latitude].
+(5) When it passes the five months beginning with Vris'cika [Scorpio] the lengthening and shortening of the days and nights works opposite.
+(6) Until the sun moves towards the south [before the summer solstice] the days grow longer and until it moves towards the north [before the winter solstice] the nights get longer.
+(7) Thus encircling with an orbit before the Mānasottara mountains [thereabout] of ninety-five million one hundred thousand yojanas long, so the scholars teach us, one, on the east of Meru, finds Devadhānī, the city of King Indra, south of it the city named Samyamanī of Yamarāja, in the west the city named Nimlocanī of Varuna and in the north the city of the moon named Vibhāvarī.
+At all the four sides of Meru [as the energetic pivot] thus creating sunrise, sunset, noontime and midnight, it brings about the particular times of the living beings to be active or to cease their activity [*].
+(8-9) The souls living in those places are by the sun, in the position of the middle of the day, always heated.
+It moves, turning left around the mountain [Meru], from the point where it rises to the diametrically opposite point where it sets.
+When one locally no longer sees the sun in the sky because it has set, it causes the people to sleep, while diametrically opposite to that place the people are sure to have seen the sun rising that because of its heat makes them sweat.
+(10) When the sun in fifteen ghathikās [six hours] moves from the residence of Indra to that of Yamarāja, it covers a distance of 23.775.000 yojanas [a quarter of the circumference].
+(11) Next it proceeds to the abode of Varuna, then to the realm of the moon, after which it returns to the place of Indra.
+Along with it also the other planets and stars headed by the moon are seen rising and setting in the celestial sky.
+(12) Thus the vehicle of the sun god, which represents the three Vedic principles [of uniting by karma, jńāna and bhakti-yoga], moves through the four realms covering 3.400.800 yojanas in a muhūrta [modern science: 39.163 million km/hr].

-(15) The inside of the vehicle measuring 3.6 million yojanas long is but a quarter of it as wide, it is pulled by seven horses named to the vedic meters [Gāyatrī, Brihati, Ushnik, Jagatī, Trishthup, Anushthup and Pankti] that are hooked up by Arunadeva to a yoke as wide as the vehicle, in order to carry the god of the sun [the actual diameter of the sun itself is 1.392 million kilometers].
-(16) Although Aruna, sure to keep to the job of being the charioteer, sits in front of the sungod, looks he backwards.
-(17) There, in front of the sungod, are the sixty thousand thumbsized great sages named the Vālikhilyas, engaged in offering their prayers, expressed eloquently [see also 4.1: 39].
-(18) So too do, with a variety of names, fourteen others knowing the saints, the Gandharvas, Apsaras, Nāgas, Yakshas, Rākshasas and the demigods, thus one by one in seven groups of two, every month worship the most powerful sungod Sūrya, who is the life of the universe and who carries different names depending on the different ceremonies (**).
-(19) Thus does the sungod traverse the 95.1 million yojanas of the circumference of the earthly sphere with a speed of two thousand and half a yojana in about a kshana [± 1,6 sec; see also verse 12].
+(15) The inside of the vehicle measures 3.6 million yojanas long and a quarter of that distance wide, it is pulled by seven horses named after the Vedic meters [Gāyatrī, Brihati, Ushnik, Jagatī, Trishthup, Anushthup and Pankti] that, in order to carry the god of the sun, by Arunadeva are harnessed to a yoke as wide as the vehicle [the actual diameter of the sun itself is 1.392 million kilometers].
+(16) Even though Aruna, fulfilling his duties as the charioteer, sits in front of the sun god, he looks backward [not to be disrespectful].
+(17) There, in front of the sun god, the sixty thousand thumb-sized sages named the Vālikhilyas are engaged in offering their prayers, that they express with eloquence [see also 4.1: 39].
+(18) So too fourteen others, viz. the sages, the Gandharvas, Apsaras, Nāgas, Yakshas, Rākshasas and the demigods, worship with a variety of names and different ceremonies, in seven groups of two with for every month different representatives, the Supreme Lord in the form of the sun god Sūrya, he who is the life of the universe and who carries different names [**].
+(19) The sun god thus traverses the 95.1 million yojanas of the circumference of the earthly sphere with a speed of two thousand and a half yojana in about a kshana [± 1.6 sec; see also verse 12].'

 next